ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 Since our services are essentially return statements calling our repository, we found integration tests of these to be of lesser valued, compared to the rest of the project.
 However, if the project continues, testing them would be beneficial to ensure functionality remains unchanged as the services evolve.
 &nbsp;

-Our UI tests are set up quite genral, we don't mock anything, just use an in memory database, and only validate if the UI behave as expected.
+Our UI tests are set up quite general, we don't mock anything, just use an in memory database, and only validate if the UI behave as expected.
 You could, in addition to these, have done some tests where you isolate the UI more, e.g., by mocking the behavior of the used service methods.
 But we prioritized other tasks given the application's size.
 &nbsp;

-Our unit tests are of allmost all of our methods in our two repositories, supposed to be over all &nbsp;
+Our unit tests are of almost all of our methods in our two repositories, supposed to be over all &nbsp;

-We have some end to end test, but could proaberly use some more, tho since our UI test are so general, they act some what as end to end tests.
+We have some end to end test, but could probably use some more, tho since our UI test are so general, they act some what as end to end tests.

 # Ethics